Ralo93/ts_glucose/README.md

 <p align="center"><em>Forecast STL p10</em></p>

-- **RMSE STL:  2.7838734429804806 (p04), 2.463897980907145 (p10)**
+- **RMSE STL:  2.783 (p04), 2.463(p10)**
-- **SMAPE STL:  26.955957807977637 (p04), 22.414167270360764 (p10)**
+- **SMAPE STL:  26.955(p04), 22.414 (p10)**

 The code in the repository can be used to change the patient, the test-size and which model to run.
 Use the main.py file to make any changes and just run it. :)

 # Competition Section
 This repository also includes the solution to a blood glucose prediction competition.
 The solution leverages a combination XGBoost, Lightgbm, NN and SVR to get to a reasonably good score (currently placed 42th).

 # Approaches:

-My first approach was using a simple RegressionForrest to be used on the whole dataset, using AutoEncoders for each batch of feature columns, e.g. 'activities', which consists of 72 columns.
+My first approach was using a simple RandomForrest Regressor to be used on the whole dataset, using AutoEncoders for each batch of feature columns, e.g. 'activities', which consists of 72 columns.
 Having 6 different autoencoders proved to be a lot of training time for each of them, so I shallowed them without having any hidden layers first.
 Using this approach did only yield a bad prediction power of ca. **3.1686 RMSE** against the competition testset.

-As a rather poor performing baseline, I decided to just leave everything as it is and run a RandomForrest Regressor having 200 estimators, simply baseN Encoding all categorical features and leaving numericals as they were - which gave me a **3.0100 RSME** on the test set.
+As a rather poor performing baseline, I decided to just leave everything as it is and run a RandomForrest Regressor having 200 estimators, simply baseN-Encoding all categorical features and leaving numericals as they were - which gave me a **3.0100 RSME** on the test set.
 Switching to a more complex model, XGBoost which uses sequemtially trained, shallow trees and completing 20 different models using MLFlow on a considerable large search space yielded these hyperparameters:

 ```python